MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 ### Why do all of my environments have a FlowRunTimeToLiveInSeconds value of zero?

 If all of your environments have a [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds) of zero, then it could be one of these situations:
-1. If [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data has never been available, then your environments might not have been automatically enabled for [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) ingestion because there wasn't enough [Dataverse database storage capacity](/power-platform/admin/capacity-storage#dataverse-tab) available.
+1. If [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is not available, then your environments might not have been automatically enabled for [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) ingestion because there wasn't enough [Dataverse database storage capacity](/power-platform/admin/capacity-storage#dataverse-tab) available.
 2. If [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data was previously available, then an administrator might have turned off ingestion of new records.

 ### When is this going to be generally available (GA)?